-It’s football season, which means that summer is well behind us and blankets, apple cider and boots are in!
-But before you go and hibernate for the winter, there are a few things to do around your home and yard.
+It’s football season, which means that summer is well behind us and blankets, apple cider and boots are in.
+Before you go and hibernate, there are a few things to do around your home and yard to prepare for the colder months.
 If you complete these items, they will, without question, prevent larger issues down the road and also beautify your home and property!

 1. Clean Your Gutters

 If your home has a tree (over several) that hang over your home, it’s time for a clean!
 Why now?
 The leaves have fallen and the rain is coming.
 It’s extremely important that you have gutters that are working properly and directing water away from your home.
 The last thing you want is to have a larger project replacing siding that is rotten from downspout/gutter issues OR (even better) start getting water in your crawl space or basement.
 It is not fun, I promise.

 Fill these before it rains, freezes and creates more cracks in your concrete/asphalt.
 Hairline cracks naturally occur overtime from settling.
 By fillings these smaller cracks in the fall before the ground freezes again, you’ll prevent them from getting larger.

 3. Winterize Exterior Faucets

 Do not forget to do this: winterize your exterior faucets and hoses!
 Which simply means drain the lines of water and put an insulated cap over the head of the faucet.
 That’s it.
 If you skip this one, your water lines could potentially burst, and that’ll cost you thousands of dollars in repairs.

 4. Service your Furnace + Fireplace